PaycheckCalculatorOnline logo

 Does California tax remote workers who work for CA companies but live out of state?+

-Generally no — if you are a nonresident of California and your work is performed entirely outside California, your wages are not subject to California income tax, even if your employer is a California company.
-However, income for work performed within California (such as business trips) may be taxable.
+Generally no — if you are a nonresident of California and your work is performed entirely outside California, your wages from a California employer are not subject to California income tax.
+The income must be sourced to where the work is physically performed, not where the employer is located.
+However, income attributable to work you actually perform while physically in California — such as business trips, in-person meetings, or training — may be California-sourced and taxable.
+California's FTB monitors this closely for high earners, particularly executives who travel frequently to California headquarters.

 What is the California Mental Health Services Tax?+